crespo86/abtest/README.md

 ### Follow up experiment

 I think one reason of early cancelization is try the class which is not fit to the studant.
 Normally the student who click "Free Trial" is Newbie of Udacity, expecially newbie of **computer Science** like I was.
 I think if Udacity make a class map, student can find appropriate class more easily.
+The map will be posted  every class description pages. each map has the study process and where they are located.

-The process map can be drew by the class requirements.
+The study process map can be drew by the class requirements.
 The first introduce page of every class have requirement class or knowledge.
 Using this Student can get whare they are and what they need.

 The example of this process map is SAP process map